Managing Innovation: A Case of Airbnb

 Introduction

 In the current rapidly growing world, the hospitality industry has heavily invested in technology with an aim of meeting the dynamic needs of its customers while improving guest satisfaction and offering a unique and memorable experience (Salvioni 2016).
-IT innovation capability has received significant attention by hoteliers as a source of competitive advantage (Nieves and Segarra-Ciprés 2015).
+IT innovation capability, which is crucial for IT dissertation help, has received significant attention by hoteliers as a source of competitive advantage (Nieves and Segarra-Ciprés 2015).
 Hotels are increasingly seeking to adapt new competitive services (Young, Corsun and Xie 2017) and offering exceptional guest experience (Constantinos-Vasilios Priporas et al. 2017).

 Through the advent of new technology, business models have been disrupted over time, which has increasingly changed the way hoteliers operate and compete with their rivals (Nathalie and Béchir 2018).
 According to Biber et al. (2017), commercial innovation in the recent past, driven by changes in innovation and technology, has influenced how firms in the hospitality industry are organised in order to meet the changing needs of their customers.